legluondunet/MyLittleLutrisScripts/Rayman 2/gamepad profiles/README.md

 A: JUMP
 Space bar: SHOOT / next dialog
 Arrows: Move Rayman in any direction
-ctrl: target an object or an enemy and move sideways
+ctrl: center camera / target an object or an enemy and move sideways

 Swimming:
-arrows + Z: plonger
+arrows + Z: dive
-arrows + A: remonter
+arrows + A: rise to the surface

 ### Rayman 2 default gamepad mapping: